CathalOConnorRH/ewd-api-labs-2023/README.md

 npm install
 ```

-To run the api server, run the following command and access the [api](http://localhost:8080) from this list when it's running
+To run the API server, run the following command and access the [API](http://localhost:8080) from this list when it's running
 ```bat
 npm start
 ```